Ralph Flanders: Engineering

-Flanders's first major experience in machine design came when he helped an entrepreneur in Nashua, New Hampshire develop a box-folding machine.
-After that, he worked as a draftsman for General Electric until 1905, when he moved to New York City to work for Machine.
+Flanders's first major experience in machine design came when he helped an entrepreneur in Nashua, New Hampshire, develop a box-folding machine.
+After that, he worked as a draftsman for General Electric in Lynn, Massachusetts until 1905, when he moved to New York City to work for Machine.

 In 1910, he moved to Springfield, Vermont to work as a mechanical engineer for the Fellows Gear Shaper Company.
 He was already friendly with James Hartness, the president of the Jones & Lamson Machine Company (J&L), another company in town.
 In 1911, Flanders married Hartness' daughter, Helen.
 Shortly afterwards, Hartness hired Flanders as a manager of the department at J&L that built the Fay automatic lathe.
 Flanders redesigned that lathe to achieve higher productivity and accuracy.
 He became a director in 1912 and president of the company in 1933 after Hartness retired.
 As president of J&L, Flanders implemented a continuous production line to manufacture the Hartness Turret Lathe instead of building each machine individually, attempting to bring some of the efficiencies of mass production to machine tool building.
 By 1923, he had acquired and assigned more than twenty patents to J&L.

 Flanders and his brother, Ernest, were instrumental in developing screw thread grinding machines.
 These incorporated advances in thread technology (furthered by the Hartness optical comparator) and Flanders's engineering calculations for gear-cutting machinery.
 In 1942, the two brothers received the Edward Longstreth Medal of the Franklin Institute as recognition of this accomplishment, which improved the accurate manufacture of die-cut screws in soft metal and solved the problem of thread-grinding on hardened work.
 The award also recognized their development of a precision grinding machine that enabled rapid production of turbine blades at the start of jet aircraft age, which made it possible for companies including General Electric to manufacture jet engines far more quickly than they could previously.